obtaylor1/trade-pro/replit.md

 This is a comprehensive web-based trading application simulator built as a paper-trading platform.
 The application allows users to simulate sophisticated trading bot functionality by selecting different markets (commodities, stocks, crypto), viewing AI-generated trading opportunities, and executing simulated trades.
 The entire system is designed to provide a realistic trading experience without real financial risk, making it perfect for educational purposes and strategy testing.

-The application features a modern, responsive interface with real-time-like updates, professional trading card layouts, and comprehensive feedback systems.
-It uses mock data to simulate market analysis and trading opportunities, providing users with an intuitive way to understand trading concepts and strategies.
+The application features a modern, responsive interface with real-time-like updates, professional trading card layouts, comprehensive feedback systems, and detailed trading rationales.
+Each trading opportunity includes expert analysis explaining why it's the optimal choice at the current moment, covering technical indicators, market conditions, and fundamental factors.
+The system uses realistic mock data to simulate market analysis and trading opportunities, providing users with an intuitive way to understand trading concepts and strategies.

 ## User Preferences